sbl-sdsc/mm-dev/README.md

 ## mm-dev
-This repository is a working area for incubating new methods for the mmtf-spark project.
+This repository is a working area for incubating new methods for the [mmtf-spark](https://github.com/sbl-sdsc/mmtf-spark) project.

 ## Install Maven
-The install of this repository requires the [Maven](http://maven.apache.org/guides/getting-started/index.html#What_is_Maven) tool.
-If you do not have this tool installed, follow the directions below.
+The installation requires the [Maven](http://maven.apache.org/guides/getting-started/index.html#What_is_Maven) build tool.
+If you do not have Maven installed, follow the directions below.

 [Download Maven](http://maven.apache.org/download.cgi)

 [Install Maven](http://maven.apache.org/install.html)

-To check if Maven is install, run the following command:
+To check the Maven installation, run the following command:
 ```
 $ mvn -v
 ```